-Meets all of the following: (a) The UNCT has collaborated with at least two government agencies on a joint initiative that fosters gender equality within the current Cooperation Framework cycle. (b) The National Women's Machinery participates in Cooperation Framework consultations: country analysis, strategic prioritization, implementation, M&E. (c) The UNCT has made at least one contribution to substantively strengthen Government participation and engagement in gender related SDGs localization and/or implementation.
+Meets two of the following: (a) The UNCT has collaborated with at least two government agencies on a joint initiative that fosters gender equality within the current Cooperation Framework cycle. (b) The National Women's Machinery participates in Cooperation Framework consultations: country analysis, strategic prioritization, implementation, M&E. (c) The UNCT has made at least one contribution to substantively strengthen Government participation and engagement in gender related SDGs localization and/or implementation.

-a) The UNCT has collaborated with at least two government agencies on a joint initiative that fosters gender equality within the current UNDAF/UNSDCF cycle.
+a) The UNCT has collaborated with at least two government agencies on a joint initiative that fosters gender equality within the current UNDAF cycle.

-The UNCT has collaborated with at least two Government agencies on initiatives that foster gender equality and the empowerment of women:
+The UNCT has collaborated with multiple Government agencies on initiatives that foster GEWE, primarily in the context of implementing JPs: